MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/managed-meeting-rooms-monitoring.md

 - It is also possible that the notification is incorrect based on your review.
 In that case, please provide that feedback and assign back to Microsoft.
 - Finally, if you want to add a comment to provide additional context for your own team or for Microsoft team, post the message without turning on “Assign to Microsoft“.

->![!NOTE]
+>[!NOTE]
-> Your corrective action may address the issue, and that Managed Rooms monitoring clears that incident from your list.
+>Your corrective action may address the issue, and that Managed Rooms monitoring clears that incident from your list.
 In the above situation, you might not get a chance to resolve the issue and assign it back to Microsoft.
 This issue will be addressed in a future release.